 The key players in this full home remodel were [bundle] design studio, Armadillo Design Lab, Community Energy Challenge and Smith and Vallee Woodworks.

-- Increased the kitchen and pantry size
+- The kitchen and pantry were expanded

 - Structural modifications were made to increase natural light in the kitchen and to increase the size of the master bedroom